As it’s the season of giving, join us and start a Reverse Advent Calendar. No one should have to go hungry this Christmas (or any other time!)

 Please do just ask what they need, check to see if they’ve updated their social media accounts, or look on their website for the latest information.

-For instance, one of our local food banks in Tunbridge Wells is really short on carrier bags.
+For instance, one of our local food banks in Tunbridge Wells were really short on carrier bags last year.

 ‘Cause let’s face it, there’s no way we’re ever going to use all the bags we’ve got stored in other bags.